The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 Second, we increase the batch-size growth across epochs from 2 to 2.5 and simultaneously raise the per-sample acquisition cost by a factor of 10.
 This experiment closely mirrors E.4, differing only in the larger batch-size growth, which allows us to isolate and assess the effect of increased batch size by comparing E.4 and E.7.
 As shown in Figure \ref{fig:E_7_LR} and \ref{fig:E_7_LightGBM}, this change has a small impact on the oracle.
-Although LSEc’s performance deteriorates, it remains the best-performing algorithm under logistic regression, and its ranking is unchanged under LightGBM.
+Although LSEc’s performance deteriorates, it remains the best-performing algorithm under LR, and its ranking is unchanged under LightGBM.

 Third, we repeat experiments E.1 and E.2 after randomly shuffling the data to break the original time ordering, while still conducting the sequential evaluation based on this permuted sequence for 30 different sample paths.
-Figures \ref{fig:E_8_LR} and \ref{fig:E_8_LightGBM} show the results of experiment E.8 for the logistic regression and the LightGBM, respectively.\footnote{Experiment E.8 with logistic regression is the modified version of experiment E.1.
-Similarly experiment E.8 with LightGBM is the modified version of experiment E.2.} Overall, the oracle’s performance increases and the ranking of the algorithms remains largely unchanged, except that GSE drops to last place when excluding OSE.
-Importantly, LSEc performs near the oracle under both logistic regression and LightGBM.
+Figures \ref{fig:E_8_LR} and \ref{fig:E_8_LightGBM} show the results of experiment E.8 for the LR and the LightGBM, respectively.
+Overall, the oracle’s performance increases and the ranking of the algorithms remains largely unchanged, except that GSE drops to last place when excluding OSE.
+Importantly, LSEc performs near the oracle under both LR and LightGBM.

 Finally, in the last experiment, denoted E.9, the total sample size available to the change is divided by two.
 As a consequence, the oracle’s performance diminishes, since a smaller total sample size limits the accumulation of per-sample gains from switching.
 This change has virtually no effect on the LightGBM results.
-By contrast, with the logistic regression, the GSE algorithm’s performance deteriorates sharply and becomes largely unprofitable, whereas all other algorithms remain profitable, albeit with increased volatility (see Figure \ref{fig:E_9_LR}).
-This result highlights a key weakness of the GSE algorithm: when faced with substantial uncertainty about whether switching or discarding is optimal, the algorithm continues acquiring additional data until the relative cost of discarding exceeds that of switching, rather than committing earlier to a decision (see Figure \ref{fig:E_9_LR_utility}).
+By contrast, with the LR, the GSE algorithm’s performance deteriorates sharply and becomes largely unprofitable, whereas all other algorithms remain profitable, albeit with increased volatility (see Figure \ref{fig:E_9_LR}).
+This result highlights a key weakness of the GSE algorithm: when faced with substantial uncertainty about whether switching or discarding is optimal, the algorithm continues acquiring additional data until the relative cost of discarding exceeds that of switching, rather than committing earlier to a decision (see Fig. \ref{fig:E_9_LR_utility}).